compute-tooling/compute-studio/README.md

 ## Publish

-Publish models to the public at www.compmodels.org/publish.
+Publish models to the public at [compute.studio/publish](https://compute.studio/publish).

 ## Contributing

 COMP CE is an open source project and anyone can contribute code or suggestions.

-You can reach COMP developers to discuss how to get started by opening an issue or joining the COMP Community [chat room](https://riot.im/app/#/room/!WQWxPnwidsSToqkeLk:matrix.org).
+You can reach COMP developers to discuss how to get started by opening an issue or joining the Compute Studio Community [chat room](https://riot.im/app/#/room/!WQWxPnwidsSToqkeLk:matrix.org).

 ## License